dji-sdk/Mobile-SDK-Tutorial/en/Android/GSDemo/Part2/GSDemo_Part2_en.md

-#  How to create a simple GroundStation App
+# How to create a MapView and Waypoint Application

 ## Part 2/2